When is International Observe the Moon Night?

 - October 16, 2021

-If we are unable to host an event on International Observe the Moon Night, can we have our event on another day?
+If we are unable to participate or host our event on International Observe the Moon Night, can we still officially observe on another day?

 Are there materials to promote my event?

 What materials are available to promote International Observe the Moon Night as a whole?

 Do you have hands-on activities that we can use at our event?

 Yes!
 Here are some of our recommended activities.

 Will there be a live feed of the Moon?

 The Virtual Telescope Project will be livestreaming the Moon on September 26th from Rome, Italy.

 How can we get a scientist speaker or local support for our event?